S3 EP7: Emma Doran

 Yeah.

-When they asked me if I wanted to do it, I spat a coffee rubber room in hysterics.
+When they asked me if I wanted to do it, I spat a coffee on them in hysterics.
 And I think that cost me a few pounds.

 And I didn't want to complain, but I could have just done one.
 Yeah.